Pleural effusion: Pathophysiology

-Pleural fluid is secreted by the parietal layer of the pleura and reabsorbed by the lymphatics in the most dependent parts of the parietal pleura, primarily the diaphragmatic and mediastinal regions.
+Pleural fluid is secreted by the parietal layer of the pleura by way of bulk flow and reabsorbed by the lymphatics in the most dependent parts of the parietal pleura, primarily the diaphragmatic and mediastinal regions.

+Pleural effusion may occur by the following mechanisms: impaired lymphatic drainage of the pleural cavity, fluid transudation due to decreased plasma colloid osmotic pressure or abnormally high pulmonary and peripheral blood pressure (notably due to heart failure), or due to increased permeability of pleural surfaces (i.e. exudation due to inflammation).

 Exudative pleural effusions occur when the pleura is damaged, e.g., by trauma, infection, or malignancy, and transudative pleural effusions develop when there is either excessive production of pleural fluid or the resorption capacity is reduced.
-Light's criteria can be used to differentiate between exudative and transudative pleural effusions.

 Diagnosis

 A pleural effusion is usually diagnosed on the basis of medical history and physical exam, and confirmed by a chest X-ray.
-Once accumulated fluid is more than 300 mL, there are usually detectable clinical signs, such as decreased movement of the chest on the affected side, dullness to percussion over the fluid, diminished breath sounds on the affected side, decreased vocal resonance and fremitus (though this is an inconsistent and unreliable sign), and pleural friction rub.
+Once accumulated fluid is more than 500 mL, there are usually detectable clinical signs, such as decreased movement of the chest on the affected side, dullness to percussion over the fluid, diminished breath sounds on the affected side, decreased vocal resonance and fremitus (though this is an inconsistent and unreliable sign), and pleural friction rub.
 Above the effusion, where the lung is compressed, there may be bronchial breathing sounds and egophony.
 A large effusion there may cause tracheal deviation away from the effusion.
 A systematic review (2009) published as part of the Rational Clinical Examination Series in the Journal of the American Medical Association showed that dullness to conventional percussion was most accurate for diagnosing pleural effusion (summary positive likelihood ratio, 8.7; 95% confidence interval, 2.2–33.8), while the absence of reduced tactile vocal fremitus made pleural effusion less likely (negative likelihood ratio, 0.21; 95% confidence interval, 0.12–0.37).